WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.7.1

-API URL to the LibreTranslate instance to use.
+API URL for the LibreTranslate instance to use.

 ``https://libretranslate.com/`` (official public instance)
     Requires an API key to use outside of the website.

-Mirrors are documented on LibreTranslate GitHub repository, some of which can be used without without authentication:
+Mirrors are documented on the LibreTranslate GitHub repository, some of which can be used without authentication:

 https://github.com/LibreTranslate/LibreTranslate#user-content-mirrors